harness/developer-hub/docs/cloud-cost-management/3-use-ccm-cost-reporting/1-ccm-perspectives/perspective-preferences.md

 :::important Note
-Remember that any changes made to these settings will affect all CCM perspectives.
+Changes made to these settings affect all CCM perspectives.
 To ensure smooth operations, it is advisable not to update these settings frequently.
 If changes are necessary, it's recommended to allow a time gap of at least 5 minutes between updates.
 :::

 ## General preferences

-The following preferences settings are applicable to all perspectives.
+The following preferences are applicable to all perspectives.
 By default, some of these preferences are enabled.
 However, you could choose to disable or enable these preferences in individual perspectives.

 * **Show anomalies**